Working with Tyk OAS APIs

 Overview

-Tyk OAS support was designed to fit in with your existing workflows as seamlessly as possible, whether you have one of our paid offerings, or are using our free open-source Gateway.
+Tyk’s support for the OpenAPI Specification is designed to fit in with your existing workflows as seamlessly as possible, whether you have one of our paid offerings, or are using our free open-source Gateway.
 You should be able to do a huge amount in the editor of your choice.
-The Dashboard is of course there for you to use all the way through if you would like, or just to dip into if you want a bit of help with configuring a complex validation for example.
+The Tyk Dashboard’s API Designer will support you whether you want to create a new API from a blank slate, or just to dip into if you want a bit of help with configuring Tyk’s powerful transformation middleware.

 Warning